jtassia/You-Dont-Know-JS/es6 & beyond/ch3.md

 Because `b.foo()` references `super`, it is statically bound to the `ChildB`/`ParentB` heirarchy and cannot be used against the `ChildA`/`ParentA` heirarchy.
 There is no ES6 solution to this limitation.

-`super` seems to work intuitively if you have a static class heirarchy with no cross-polination.
+`super` seems to work intuitively if you have a static class heirarchy with no cross-pollination.
 But in all fairness, one of the main benefits of doing `this`-aware coding is exactly that sort of flexibility.
 Simply, `class` + `super` requires you to avoid such techniques.

-The choice boils down to narrowing your object design to these static hierarchies -- `class`, `extends`, and `super` will be quite nice -- or dropping all attempts to "fake" classes and instead embrace dynamic and flexible classless-objects and `[[Prototype]]` delegation (see the *this & Object Prototypes* title of this series).
+The choice boils down to narrowing your object design to these static hierarchies -- `class`, `extends`, and `super` will be quite nice -- or dropping all attempts to "fake" classes and instead embrace dynamic and flexible, classles objects and `[[Prototype]]` delegation (see the *this & Object Prototypes* title of this series).

 #### Subclass Constructor